 4. Identity statements missing on dietary supplements

-The identity statement for dietary supplements must include the word “supplement.”
-It can be called a dietary supplement, an herbal supplement, or may include the specific dietary ingredient, such as calcium supplement.
-This is one of the most common labeling errors.
+The identity statement for dietary supplements must include the word "supplement."
+It can be called a "dietary supplement," an "herbal supplement" or may include the specific dietary ingredient, such as "calcium supplement."
+Omitting the identity statement is one of the most common labeling errors.

 5. Plant parts missing on herbal supplements